 In August 2018, the government opened five family units in the 127bis repatriation centre, as a result of which families with children were being detained again.
 Detention is applied where the family manifestly refuses to cooperate with the return procedure.
-The royal decree allowing this practice was suspended by the Council of State in April 2019.
+The articles of the royal decree allowing this practice was suspended by the Council of State in April 2019.
 Between august 2018 and April 2019 a total of 9 families were detained.
-The current procedure is still pending as the Council of State annulled some provisions of the Royal Decree because it considered them unlawful.
+In July 2021, the Council of State annulled some provisions of the Royal Decree because it considered them unlawful.
 However, the Council of State maintained the possibility of locking up families with children for a maximum of 4 weeks.
 A procedure before the European Court of Human Rights has subsequently been initiated to obtain the annulment.

 The current government, however, has agreed that it can no longer detain children in closed centres, as a matter of principle.
 New, alternative measures will be developed to avoid that this measure would be abused to make return impossible.

 While in detention, the CGRS prioritises the examination of the asylum application, although no strict time limit is foreseen.
 The appeal must be lodged within 10 days after the first instance decision.

 Information provided by the Immigration Office, February 2022.

 Chamber of Representatives, Policy Note on asylum and migration, 26 October 2018, available in Dutch and French, available at: https://bit.ly/2sJL8uz,34.

 Council of State, Decision No 244190, 4 April 2019.